AnnaFoldberg/annafoldberg.github.io/_notes/kubernetes-services/en.md

 A Service groups a set of Pods, typically using a selector, and exposes them as a single logical endpoint.
 This means that applications inside or outside the cluster can always reach the same address, regardless of which Pods are currently running.

-Kubernetes provides three primary service types — ClusterIP, NodePort, and LoadBalancer — which determine whether the service is internal only, reachable via node IPs, or exposed through an external load balancer.
+Kubernetes provides three primary service types, ClusterIP, NodePort, and LoadBalancer, which determine whether the service is internal only, reachable via node IPs, or exposed through an external load balancer.

 ##### ClusterIP (default)
 Exposes the service internally within the cluster through an internal cluster IP.
 Used for Pod-to-Pod communication and provides no external access.
 Kubernetes creates this service type if no other type is specified.